 If you believe your rights have been violated, it can be a serious matter.
 This DMCA notice exists solely to help us, as website owners, prevent and eliminate infringement on intellectual property rights.
 However, it is no substitute for the assistance of competent legal counsel.
 Other remedies and actions, such as against an internet service provider (ISP), may exist.
 Therefore, you may wish to seek legal help immediately.

-For your convenience and to speed up resolution, you may send notice of alleged infringement to Kanger via email, using the email address and/or contact information provided on this website.
+For your convenience and to speed up resolution, you may send notice of alleged infringement to Kanger via email or a take down request form, using the email address and/or contact information provided on this website.
 Please note that if you falsify a claim that your copyrights have been violated, you will be liable for any and all statutory and common law damages, court costs, and attorney fees.
 Bogus complaints have already resulted in six-figure awards, so seeking the help of competent counsel is advised.

 If you believe there has been a copyright violation, please follow these steps to speed up the process: